OpenTabletDriver/OpenTabletDriver/CONTRIBUTING.md

 # Tablet Configuration Contributions

-Tablet configurations are the core at what defines a tablet within OpenTabletDriver.
-It provides specifications, functions, and initialization data which are all used to make a drawing tablet device, also known as the digitizer, functional.
+Tablet configurations define tablets OpenTabletDriver can detect and operate.
+They provide specifications, functions, and initialization data which are all used to make a drawing tablet device, also known as the digitizer, functional.